klahrich/chiefhustler/content/posts/aep.md

 On the other hand, it's surprising to see almost no sales in the windows segment during 2021Q2, versus around $300K in 2020Q2 and 2019Q2.
 That segment was weak all year ($79K in 2021 YTD vs $700K in 2020).
 I have no idea why that is.
 Not a huge deal to be honest, but I've sent an email to the company enquiring about it.

+For the rest of 2021, the company has [recently announced](https://www.newswire.ca/news-releases/atlas-engineered-products-announces-quarter-3-2021-performance-update-866056247.html) that they expect to generate $50M revenues for the year.
+Applying the average ttm EBITDA ratio of 15%, that should translate into $7.5M of EBITDA.
+With a fully diluted EV of $44M, that's less than a 6x ratio of EV/EBITDA.

 Here's the calculation of the Enterprise Value and the EV/EBITDA ratio.

 Note that: